sonicv6/euphonica/README.md

 Optionally, your MPD instance should be configured with a playlist folder.
 If not configured, MPD will be unable to create and edit playlists.
 Euphonica's playlist management features won't be available in this case.

-It currently only supports connecting to MPD via a TCP socket.
-Local socket support might be added later when the planned features require it.

 ## Using Euphonica with your music library

 Euphonica tries to make minimal and sensible assumptions about your library's folder structure.